Permit-to-Work Systems Must Work Under Pressure

 Core Permit-to-Work Guides

-If you’re new to PermitToWorkGuide, and you’re responsible for issuing supervising or auditing permits, start with the core analyses below:
+If you are new to PermitToWorkGuide and responsible for issuing, supervising, or auditing permits, start with the core analyses below.
+Each article examines failure patterns seen in real operations.

 Common Permit-to-Work Failure Patterns Across Industries